MaryamAsgarinezhad/obsidian/DevOps/Network.md

 A network interface is a hardware or software component that enables a device to connect to a network.
 It provides the necessary communication between the device and the network, allowing the device to send and receive data.
-Network interfaces can be physical, such as Ethernet or Wi-Fi adapters, or virtual, such as those created by virtualization software like VMware or VirtualBox.
+Network interfaces can be physical, sتتپuch as Ethernet or Wi-Fi adapters, or virtual, such as those created by virtualization software like VMware or VirtualBox.
 Each network interface has a unique identifier, typically called a MAC address, and can be configured with an IP address to facilitate communication over the network.

 IP (Internet Protocol) addresses and MAC (Media Access Control) addresses are both used in computer networking, but they serve different purposes and operate at different layers of the networking stack.